 GEOL 337 Geothermal and Ore Exploration

 Nature and origin of metallic ore deposits and how to find them, with emphasis on geophysical and geochemical exploration.
 Mining methods and mining geology.

-P: GEOL 242 and 15 points from GEOL 243-246.
+P: GEOL 242 and any 15 points at 200 level from GEOL